goldmansachs/obevo-kata/internal/doc/kata.md

 ```

 These changes feature a couple of the more advanced features of Obevo (you may not need to use
 these much, but they are good to know about).
-More on these below
+For more info, see the [Kata 2 Details](kata-step2.md)

-Now try one more set of changes
+Now try one more set of changes.
+For more info, see the [Kata 3 Details](kata-step3.md)

 * Windows:
 ```